Otsego residents concerned after dioxin found in 17 private wells in Allegan County

 All of the group’s research was presented at a town hall in April.
 Since then the Health Department said they worked alongside the Michigan Department of Environmental Quality to test wells and sample the water, finding dioxin in those 17 wells.

 “Dioxins and another category called furans are chemical waste products of paper manufacturing,” said Dr. Richard Tooker, the medical director with the Allegan County Health Department.
-“We’ve worked with state and federal officials to identify what possible chemicals we might expect to find based along paper mill industry along the Kalamazoo river.”
+“We’ve worked with state and federal officials to identify what possible chemicals we might expect to find based along paper mill industry along the Kalamazoo River.”

+Newland said many residents believe that the dioxin stems from the old and abandoned paper mill Menasha.
+It operated in the area in the 1970s and '80s.
+Zack stated in a previous interview with FOX 17 that paper industry were major pollutants.

+"The people that caused it, or the organization, they need to be held accountable," Newland said.
+"They need to step up to the plate and start talking."

 Residents living near dioxin-detected private wells were given bottled water, he said.
 As for the municipal water in the city and township of Otsego, he said it gets routinely tested for dioxins.